LasseD/BrickCounting/README.md

 We typically use colors to highlight the individual sub-configurations that can be turned.
 This is, however, only for illustrative purposes.
 Our results, as well as previous results, assume that all bricks have the same color and are thus interchangeable.

+## What now?

+If you have read the terminology above and want to see more details, then the [findings page](http://c-mt.dk/counting/findings.php) is the place to continue.
+If you want to see the models that the software has found, then you might appreciate the [models page](http://c-mt.dk/counting/models.php).
+The [full paper](http://c-mt.dk/counting/?view=paper) is currently under construction, and we are working on improving the algorithm to find models using the software.
+The [GitHub project](https://github.com/LasseD/BrickCounting) is open for ideas of improvement.